Using war memorials for cross-curricular studies

 Next, compare an image of your local memorial with images of two other larger war memorials: The Cenotaph in Whitehall, London, and The Response in the city of Newcastle-upon-Tyne.

-The Cenotaph was designed (by Edwin Lutyens) to be a national place of remembrance.
-Every year on Armistice Day, a vast number of poppy wreaths are laid at its base by representatives of the Royal Family, the British Government, heads of the armed services, veterans of past conflicts, and many others.
+The Cenotaph was designed by Edwin Lutyens to be a national place of remembrance.
+Every year on Armistice Day, a vast number of poppy wreaths are laid at its base by representatives of the Royal Family, the British Government, the heads of the armed services, veterans of past conflicts, and many others.

-In contrast, The Response, 1914, which stands in central Newcastle, is a public sculpture depicting the response of Tynesiders to the 'call to arms' of 1914.
-Two drummer boys lead the procession and further back are scenes of men saying goodbye to their families.
+In contrast, The Response, 1914 stands in central Newcastle, as a public sculpture depicting the response of Tynesiders to the 'call to arms' of 1914.
+Two drummer boys lead the procession, and further back are scenes of men saying goodbye to their families.

 As you display these two larger war memorials, discuss:

 - What feelings or messages do the pupils think the sculptors had in mind?

 - What did they intend people to feel?